GluuFederation/docs-ce-prod/docs/source/authn-guide/supergluu.md

 ## Make Super Gluu the Default

-If Super Gluu should be the default authentication mechanism, follow these instructions:
+If Super Gluu should be the default authentication mechanism for all authentication events, follow these instructions:

 1. Navigate to `Configuration` > `Manage Authentication`